 - For a student enrolled in the LLM program, only previous academic coursework accepted for purposes of advanced academic standing will be considered in the calculation to determine satisfactory academic progress in the LLM program.
 These credits will be treated the same as transfer credits for the purpose of satisfactory academic progress.

-- All Joint Degree students must meet the criteria for satisfactory academic progress at the Law School even if all attempted credits are at the Sawyer Business School and/or the College of Arts and Sciences at Suffolk University.
+- All Dual Degree students must meet the criteria for satisfactory academic progress at the Law School even if all attempted credits are at the Sawyer Business School and/or the College of Arts and Sciences at Suffolk University.

 Procedure for Measuring Satisfactory Academic Progress

-JD/and all Joint Degree programs
+JD/and all Dual Degree programs